 The selection of voting Board Directors occurs through different community processes.
 The Nominating Committee appoints eight Directors, ICANN's Supporting Organizations appoint six Directors (specifically, the Address Supporting Organization the Country-Code Names Supporting Organization (CCNSO) and the Generic Names Supporting Organization (GNSO) each appoint two Directors), and the At-Large Community appoints one Director.
 Directors serve staggered terms enabling some annual renewal of the Board.
 Mechanisms for the removal or Directors and Non-Voting liaisons are described in ICANN Bylaws.
 The President and CEO of ICANN, who is appointed by the Board, also serves a Board member.

-5. Input Gathered from the Community - Required Community Powers
+5. Input Gathered from the Community: Required Community Powers

 As indicated in section 2, the group reviewed the collection of public comments received during the development of the Enhancing ICANN Accountability and categorized these as work stream 1 and work stream 2.
 WS1 mechanisms were defined as those that, when in place or committed to, would provide the community with confidence that any accountability mechanism that would further enhance ICANN's accountability would be implemented if it had consensus support from the community, even if it were to encounter ICANN management resistance or if it were against the interest of ICANN as a corporate entity.